MdSamsuzzohaShayon/youthspike-event-management/README.md

  - color pallete gray-100, gray-900, yellow-500, green-600

 ### Running
+ - Do not care about which captain is in which round, make both captain freely go to the next round after completing their current round (make sure that captain a change change only his progress)
+ - Properly change round status
  - Pair Score validation
  - Check In process
  - Check everytime, my round and oponent's round should be same!